jdoolittle126/Cube-Game/README.md

 ## What Critics are saying:
 * 9.5 / 10 - IGN
 * Is that supposed to be a squid? - Most people
-* Why does that squid only have 4 legs? - PC Gamer
+* Why does that octopus only have 4 legs? - PC Gamer